07730 650 433

 East Sussex, BN2 0JL

-I have worked in my own private practice on Edward Street, Brighton, with adults on a one-to-one basis since 2011.
-I work face to face as well as remote by video or telephone.
+I have worked in my current private practice in Brighton since 2011.
+I work with adults on a one-to-one basis.
+Increasingly, as well as face to face work, I work remotely by video.
 I see clients weekly, at the same time and day each week, but this can be flexible, for example for those working irregular hours.
 I am fully qualified since 2008, highly experienced and a registered and senior accredited member of the British Association of Counsellors and Psychotherapists (MBACP Snr Accred).
 I have BUPA recognition too and a link to BUPA can be found below towards the bottom of this page.

 I work with an integrated style that is psychodynamically based and tailored for each client's needs.
 Cognitive behavioural therapy, transactional analysis and solution focused therapy are just some methods that are incorporated as required.
 I chose to have regular further training as part of continually developing and strengthening my practice.